-If the new housing provider does not agree to an assignment of the HAP contract, or fails to provide the necessary documents, the CHAINLIVIAN will terminate the HAP contract with the old housing provider.
-If the new housing provider wants to offer the family a new lease, and the family elects to stay with continued assistance, the CHAINLIVIAN will process the leasing in accordance with the policies in Chapter 9.
+If the new housing provider does not agree to an assignment of the HAP contract, or fails to provide the necessary documents, INLIVIAN will terminate the HAP contract with the old housing provider.
+If the new housing provider wants to offer the family a new lease, and the family elects to stay with continued assistance, INLIVIAN will process the leasing in accordance with the policies in Chapter 9.